LINQ Parser Architecture

 flowchart LR

-A captured scalar becomes a QueryPlanCapturedValue such as p0.
-A local IN (...) list becomes a QueryPlanLocalSequenceValue.
+A captured scalar creates a scalar declaration, a QueryPlanInvocationValue.Scalar such as p0, and a scalar-nullness specialization.
+A local IN (...) list creates a local-sequence declaration, a QueryPlanInvocationValue.LocalSequence, and an exact-count specialization.
 Empty local collections are not rendered as invalid IN () SQL; they collapse to fixed true or false predicates.

-This is also a useful future seam for plan caching.
-The structural plan and the captured values are not the same thing, and the plan boundary no longer exposes mutable binding-frame state by convention.
+This is also the necessary seam for plan caching.
+Structural templates and runtime values are different products, and neither boundary exposes mutable capture state by convention.

 SQL Rendering

-QueryPlanSqlBuilder consumes DataLinqQueryPlan and builds the lower-level SqlQuery<T> / Select<T> objects.
+QueryPlanSqlBuilder consumes a validated QueryPlanInvocation and builds the lower-level SqlQuery<T> / Select<T> objects.
+Structural decisions come from its template; SQL parameters and local sequences come from its binding values.

 flowchart TD